cjturesko/SpamScan/README.md

    - VirusTotal
    - MalShare
    - MXToolbox
-   - (Malware Hash Registry - currently commented out due to SSL error)
+   - Malware Hash Registry (commented out due to SSL error)

    Add these keys to your `config.ini` file.